 Bragar Eagel & Squire, P.C.
 Is Investigating PROG, Tattooed Chef, and Establishment and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Nov.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against PROG Holdings, Inc. (NYSE: PRG), Tattooed Chef, Inc. (NASDAQ: TTCF), and Establishment Labs Holdings Inc. (NASDAQ: ESTA).
+NEW YORK, Nov.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against PROG Holdings, Inc. PRG, Tattooed Chef, Inc. TTCF, and Establishment Labs Holdings Inc. ESTA.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On August 25, 2022, Pennsylvania's Attorney General filed a lawsuit against PROG's Progressive Leasing unit for allegedly violating the Rental Purchase Agreement Act ("RPAA"), a law that requires companies to clearly disclose fees for rent-to-own financing.
 According to the lawsuit, agents of the Attorney General's Office visited multiple stores across the state that use Progressive Leasing to offer rental-purchase agreement to their customers.
 "The investigation revealed widespread non-compliance" with the RPAA's disclosure requirements by Progressive Leasing and its merchant partners, the Attorney General's Office said in a statement.